The Real Homeschooling Pros and Cons: What You Need to Know and Why

 Homeschooling can be a big lifestyle change.

 Some families have to make different financial choices to make homeschooling possible.
+For example one parent may stop working and there's that loss of income.
 So, you might find that you have to make different choices when shopping.
-Or you might have to work from home
+Or you might have to work from home.

 Also, if your kids went to school before, they will suddenly be home more, and that leads to changes.
 Kids adjust, but any lifestyle change requires time to get used to everything.